Graham Brady: Parliamentary career

-Brady was vice-chair of the all-party Advertising Group, secretary of the all-party Cayman Islands Group and treasurer of the all-party Egypt Group from 2001.
-Following a second Conservative defeat at the 2001 general election, Brady continued as an opposition spokesman on Education and Skills under the leadership of both Hague and Iain Duncan Smith.
-He became the PPS to the Leader of the Opposition, Michael Howard, in 2003, and an opposition spokesman on foreign affairs and Shadow Europe Minister in 2004.
+Following the election, Brady continued as an opposition spokesman on Education and Skills under the leadership of both Hague and Iain Duncan Smith.
+He became the Parliamentary Private Secretary to the Leader of the Opposition, Michael Howard, in 2003, and an opposition spokesman on foreign affairs and Shadow Europe Minister in 2004.
 From 2004 to 2005 he was a member of the Office of the Deputy Prime Minister Select Committee and its Urban Affairs Sub-Committee.
 He was vice-chair of the all-party Montserrat Group from 2006.
 He became a member of the Treasury Select Committee and rejoined the executive of the 1922 Committee in 2007.

+At the 2005 general election, Brady was again re-elected with an increased vote share of 46.4% and an increased majority of 7,159.

 On 29 May 2007, Brady resigned his post as Shadow Minister for Europe in protest at Conservative leader David Cameron's opposition to grammar schools.
 He told the BBC that "faced with a choice between a front bench position that I have loved and doing what I believe to be right for my constituents and for the many hundreds of thousands of families who are ill-served by state education in this country, there is in conscience only one option open to me", and argued that "grammar schools in selective areas are exactly the motor that does drive social mobility more effectively than comprehensive areas".
 Brady's own constituency has retained a selective rather than comprehensive education system.

 Brady was secretary of the all-party Fluoridation Group and Infrastructure Group from 2008.
-From 2009 he was treasurer of the all-party Thailand Group and vice-chair of the Cannabis and Children Group.
+From 2009 he was treasurer of the all-party Thailand Group and vice-chairman of the Cannabis and Children Group.

+At the 2010 general election, Brady was again re-elected with an increased vote share of 48.9% and an increased majority of 11,595.

 In 2013, he opposed the Marriage (Same Sex Couples) Act 2013, raising concerns that the measure had not been in the Conservative manifesto and that religious freedom could be compromised.

+At the 2015 general election, Brady was again re-elected with an increased vote share of 53% and an increased majority of 13,290.

 In the 2016 EU referendum, he was a supporter of Brexit.

+At the snap 2017 general election, Brady was again re-elected, with a decreased vote share of 51% and a decreased majority of 6,426.

 In July 2018, it was reported that Brady served as editor of The House, the in-house Parliamentary magazine, earning a salary of £26,000 for the role.

+Brady was again re-elected at the 2019 general election with a decreased vote share of 48% and a decreased majority of 6,139.

+In 2024, he was elected as the president of the Northern Ireland Conservatives party.